Sonata-Sonatina Festival

 Each student should bring their original music book for the judges, with measure numbers marked at the beginning of every system.
 No photocopies are allowed.
 Students who bring in illegal copies/photocopies will receive no score or medal.

-For any students using legally downloaded computer-printed scores, an adult over the age of eighteen (18) will be required to sign a Music Release Form which will be provided on Festival Day.
+For any students using legally downloaded computer-printed scores, an adult over the age of eighteen (18) will be required to sign a Music Release Form.
+The form is available here and will also be provided in hard copy on the day of the festival.

 Memorization